TalAter/annyang/README.md

 A tiny javascript library that lets your users control your site with voice commands.

-annyang has no dependencies, weighs less than 1kb, and is free to use and modify under the MIT license.
+annyang has no dependencies, weighs just 2kb, and is free to use and modify under the MIT license.

 Demo
 ----